FAQ

 Can I teach a course that someone else previously taught?

 Yes.
 As long as you are qualified and are interviewed and approved by the StuCo Executive Committee, you can develop your own course on a topic previously taught in StuCo.
+Contact the executive committee to explore the possibility of using the previous instructor's course materials (permission of the previous instructor is needed).

-How are StuCo teachers evaluated?
+How are StuCo instructors evaluated?

 How are StuCo students evaluated?